-Williamson County administrator says she was fired after hanging pride poster in her office
+Williamson County administrator says she was fired after hanging Pride poster in her office

 Ross said Baez has a strong case.

-"So even if she couldn't prove discrimination, she may be able to prove that during the period of time where they made her take down the poster and the time she was fired, that they violated her right to free speech," said Ross.
+"So even if she couldn't prove discrimination, she may be able to prove that during the period of time where they made her take down the poster and the time she was fired, that they violated her right to free speech," Ross said.

-"Going against them is something that I'm terrified of internally, but I know that if nobody speaks up, what's going to be resolved?" asked Baez.
+"Going against them is something that I'm terrified of, internally, but I know that if nobody speaks up, what's going to be resolved?"
+Baez said.
 "Who you love doesn't reflect what you do on the job."

-She said she requested an interview with the EEOC and is currently looking for a lawyer.
+She said she requested an interview with the U.S. Equal Employment Opportunity Commission (EEOC) and is currently looking for a lawyer.

 LULAC, an organization that fights to protect civil rights, is also backing her during this fight.
 A Williamson County spokesperson said they do not comment on employment matters.